Hey, babes! Thanks so much for visiting my blog, Vivian Hana.

 Top Tip: If you’re traveling somewhere that is known to have elephants or any animals, make sure to support sanctuaries and not any tours where you ride them.
 They torture the animals in order for them to learn all those tricks and commands, whereas the sanctuaries rehabilitate them and leave them to prosper in their natural environment.

 I’ve been with Wesley since 2014 and I’m including him in this post because so much of who I am is thanks to him.
 He’s an amazing person who despite the things he has gone through in life, still chooses to remain positive, kind, polite, generous (I’ll stop – you get it lol).
 Sometimes I look at us and can’t believe we’re the same kids who grew up together and are now building our lives with each other.
 When we heard “Grow As We Go” by Ben Platt, we both got emotional because so much of the song describes us.
 Check out our proposal here and our elopement here!

 This is a photo of us from our one of high school days during Halloween…haha.
 I had no idea he liked me then but I always had a little thing for him, too.
 Little did I know he would become my best friend later on and ask me out.

 This is from our first date at Venice Beach, California.
-I remember he had this whole LA day planned and paid way too much money for parking but wanted us to have this cute moment on the beach.
+I remember he had this whole day planned all around Los Angeles and paid way too much money for parking, but wanted us to have this cute moment on the beach.
 We ended our night with dinner at the The Grove, where he was so nervous to hold my hand but he finally did for the first time.
 Both places will always have a special place in my heart.

 I love this picture of Wes because he’s so into playing here.
 He’d never say this about himself but he’s really good at music – especially playing the piano!